Guest User Guest User

 Brrrr!
 Making the most of our energy and keeping our bills down can be a tricky subject to master, but there are lots of practical things we can do to keep our homes warm and save money throughout the winter.

 Every time we turn on the light, switch on a plug, or use hot water, the energy that we use comes directly from the National Grid.
-Whilst the UK is generating more energy from clean and renewable sources every year, lots of this energy comes from burning fossil fuels; one of the main causes of climate change.
+Whilst the UK is generating more energy from clean and renewable sources every year, lots of this energy still comes from burning fossil fuels; one of the main causes of climate change.

 Check out our energy related projects: